-The top region of the "Summary" view is a control pane in which the result filters are controlled (see screenshot below), and the bottom region is a statistics report page:
+The top region of the "Summary" view is a control pane in which the result filters can be specified (see screenshot below), and the bottom region is a statistics report page:

-- Low scoring peptide identifications are filtered out by setting a desired peptide-spectrum match -10lgP threshold or a desired FDR (false-discovery rate), which can be specified by clicking the FDR button. - Low scoring protein identifications are filtered by setting a desired protein -10lgP score and a desired unique peptide count. - The de novo only peptides are the confident de novo sequence tags that remain unidentified by the database search algorithms.
+- Low scoring peptide identifications are filtered out by setting a desired peptide-spectrum match -10lgP threshold or a desired FDR (false-discovery rate), which can be specified by clicking the FDR button. - Low scoring protein identifications are filtered by setting a desired protein -10lgP score and a desired unique peptide count. - PTM Ascore is the confidence score of identifying a Modification in a peptide at a specific position.
+Non confident modified peptide identifications are filtered by setting a desired PTM AScore threshold. - The de novo only peptides are the confident de novo sequence tags that remain unidentified by the database search algorithms.
 To report a de novo only peptide, the ALC (average local confidence) scores must be equal to or better than the specified threshold.
 Meanwhile, the score of the spectrum's best database search result should be no greater than the specified -10lgP threshold.